EQUITY ALLIES

 About Equity Allies.

-There are many options for diversity, equity, and inclusion training.
-Most are didactic, lecture-based learning.
-While those structures may allow clients to check the box of HR training compliance, Equity Allies offers a model that ensures long-lasting impact on organizations and individuals.
+There are many options for training and consulting out there.
+Although didactic, lecture-based learning is common, Equity Allies offers a model that goes beyond the average course and ensures long-lasting impact on participating organizations and individuals.

-Whether your organization is seeking base-level learning for all employees, Train the Trainer employee learning to ensure effective integration of equity practices, or long-term consulting around equitable and inclusive policy and procedure, Equity Allies will ensure that your time is meaningfully spent and that the learning has measurable, deep-reaching impact.
+Whether your organization is seeking executive support, Train the Trainer employee learning to ensure effective integration of equity practices, or long-term consulting to develop a lasting culture of belonging, Equity Allies will guarantee that your time is meaningfully spent and that the knowledge gained has enduring effect.

 Team Members.